 We know it’s scary to get pulled over, even for a routine check.
 It can be even more daunting if you’re a felon or already have a driving conviction like a DUI.
 Although a cop can’t legally arrest you for a bad attitude, a cop can take your attitude as failure to comply and cooperate.
 This means they could legally arrest you for obstruction of justice.
 Just remind yourself to stay calm, and not to jump to any conclusions.

 You don’t have to pull over until it’s safe

 You should still pull over if an officer is requesting you do so, but you do not have to until it is safe.
 Keep driving the legal speed limit, and look for a safe side-street or pull-out to park in.
 This may take a while if you’re on a busy street or a highway.
 Use hand signals to let the officer know that you see them, but want a safer space to pull into.

 Even if it’s just from speeding or a burnt-out tail light, an officer needs probable cause to pull you over.
 You can also ask why you’re being pulled over if you’re unsure as to why.

-However, the officer needs to have suspicion of illegal activity in order to pull you over.
+The officer needs to have suspicion of illegal activity in order to pull you over.
 If you believe the officer is discriminating against you, you are within your rights to record all interactions with the officer.

 The important thing to remember is to remain calm and be polite, despite how they’re treating you.

-Your recording could further help your case if you wish to take legal action against the officer for discrimination.
+Recording the interaction could further help your case if you wish to take legal action against the officer for discrimination.